Arie Veltenaar, MBA

 Arie has a background in accounting and banking with Fortune 500 companies.
-She is a seasoned fundraising and event planning professional with nearly 15 years of experience in the nonprofit community supporting organizations including the University of Florida Alumni Association, Hospice of Chattanooga for 12 years, the Craniofacial Foundation of America, and LAUNCH: an organization providing business training and resources to underserved entrepreneurs.
+She is a seasoned fundraising and event planning professional with over15 years of experience in the nonprofit community supporting organizations including the University of Florida Alumni Association, Hospice of Chattanooga for 12 years, the Craniofacial Foundation of America, and LAUNCH: an organization providing business training and resources to underserved entrepreneurs.
 Arie actively supports many charitable organizations in the Chattanooga community with a passion for and focus on children and education.

 “A life is not important except in the impact it has on other lives.”Jackie Robinson

-Arie earned a Bachelor of Science in Finance from the University of Florida and a Master of Science in Business Administration from the University of Tennessee at Chattanooga.
+Arie earned a Bachelor of Science in Finance from the University of Florida and a Master of Science in Business Administration (MBA) from the University of Tennessee at Chattanooga.
 She co-authored a publication in Today’s CPA Magazine with her Estates, Gifts and Trusts professor, Dr. Joanie Sompayrac, called Minimizing the Impact of the Federal Estate Tax on Family Farms: A Continuing Issue.
 Arie is the recipient of the 2009 Hospice of Chattanooga Foundation Volunteer of the Year Award.
 She has been a member of the University of Tennessee at Chattanooga’s College of Business C-Suite, Chattanooga Women’s Leadership Institute, the Signal Mountain Business Association, and the Mountain Education Foundation’s fundraising committee.